 This sort of pragmatic outlook will most likely see the All Blacks begin to pick their spots in attack more prudently, and should shift the balance of games against elite opposition further in their favour in 2020.
 It is important to reinforce that their running game remained exceptional in 2019: they made clean breaks on 11.4% of their carries in Tier 1 fixtures, posting the highest mark of any team in the calendar year for the fourth time in the cycle.
 (Their figures for 2016 to 2018 were 13.5%, 12.2% and 12.0%; no other team managed more 9.7% in a single year.)
 However, coupling the natural attacking talent they possess with this change in approach and the sort of effective phase attack structures (along with innovative set-piece work) favoured by the Crusaders under Robertson and Mooar could make them even more potent.

-While he will obviously be afforded less time than with his players than at club level to develop such structures, the partial reorganisation of the global calendar will provide him with access to the squad beginning in July and running uninterrupted by Super Rugby until the conclusion of the end-of-year tour 5 months later.
+While he will obviously be afforded less time with his players than at club level to develop such structures, the partial reorganisation of the global calendar will provide him with access to the squad beginning in July and running uninterrupted by Super Rugby until the conclusion of the end-of-year tour 5 months later.
 This could be critical to Mooar if he seeks even to approximate the kind of phase attack complexity the Crusaders displayed at their peak in 2019: